mpj/beautiful-lies/README.md

 ==============
 ![Build status](https://api.travis-ci.org/mpj/beautiful-lies.png)

 Mocks for asynchronous JavaScript that are easy on the eyes.
+Yay!

 #### Create a test double ...
 ```javascript